luisjg/immersive/readme.md

 To start you docker environment please follow the next steps.

 1. Open your favorite command-line interface application such as **Terminal** for macOS or **Powershell** for Windows.
-2. Change directory into the 'immersive' folder.
+2. Change directory into the `immersive` folder.
 3. To start you docker environment execute the following command: `docker-compose up -d`
 4. To enter your container execute the following command: `docker exec -it immersive /bin/bash`
 5. To exit your container simply type `exit`